English for Specific Purposes

 If you have plans to pursue training opportunities and/or enter the job market in a specific occupational field, these courses are for you:

-- Academic English Program for University and College Entrance (AEPUCE)→
+- Academic English Program for University and College Entrance (AEPUCE)

 - Communication for Business and Entrepreneurship

-- Communication for Health Professions→
+- Communication for Health Professions

-- Communication for Technical Professions→
+- Communication for Engineers and Technologists (formerly Communication for Technical Professions)

-- Communication for Internationally-Educated Health Professionals (CIEHP)→
+- Communication for Internationally-Educated Health Professionals (CIEHP)

-- Communication and Professional Practice for Medical Laboratory Technologists (CPP for MLTs) Course→
+- Communication and Professional Practice for Medical Laboratory Technologists (CPP for MLTs) Course

 - There are no tuition fees for Permanent Residents and Refugees who are eligible to attend LTC programs.
 Programs for Permanent Residents and Refugees are funded by Immigration, Refugees and Citizenship Canada (IRCC).